BeynTech/elasticsearch-php/README.md

 [![Build Status](https://travis-ci.org/elastic/elasticsearch-php.svg?branch=master)](https://travis-ci.org/elastic/elasticsearch-php) [![Latest Stable Version](https://poser.pugx.org/elasticsearch/elasticsearch/v/stable)](https://packagist.org/packages/elasticsearch/elasticsearch) [![Total Downloads](https://poser.pugx.org/elasticsearch/elasticsearch/downloads)](https://packagist.org/packages/elasticsearch/elasticsearch)

-Official low-level client for Elasticsearch.
-Its goal is to provide common ground for all Elasticsearch-related code in PHP; because of this it tries to be opinion-free and very extendable.
+Official low-level client for BeynElasticsearch.
+Its goal is to provide common ground for all BeynElasticsearch-related code in PHP; because of this it tries to be opinion-free and very extendable.

 To maintain consistency across all the low-level clients (Ruby, Python, etc.), clients accept simple associative arrays as parameters.
 All parameters, from the URI to the document body, are defined in the associative array.